 Instead, money from painting sales and donations received by May 15, 2020 will be distributed to the 2019 scholars who have successfully completed their freshman year and plan to continue in college.
 All funds raised from May 15 onward will be saved for the new 2021 scholars.
 The re-scheduled auction, free and open to the public, will be held in March 2021 at the Woodson Museum.

 “With funds already gathered from recent painting sales and many generous donations and pledges,” says Bunker, “we anticipate being able to give our 2019 scholars significant financial assistance for their sophomore year.”

 I can tell you from speaking to three of these scholars that the money will be well spent.
 They’ve already had success at school, and their maturity and potential are impressive.

-Being a Woodson Warrior, he says, is “more than just getting a scholarship.
+Daniel Sanders told me that being a Woodson Warrior is “more than just getting a scholarship.
 It’s about being able to achieve not necessarily what’s expected of you but going beyond that and showing what you are capable of.”

 These young people, I can assure you, are capable of a lot.

 To see these students and their peers on video, go to bunkerscholarshipauction.com, where you can also learn more about the auction and Jane Bunker’s art.
 Paintings can be viewed and purchased at the website and seen at Bunker’s home in Gulfport through May.
 Any questions should be directed to Jane at 505-577-8018 or at firstname.lastname@example.org.